Thomas-George-T/Java-Programs/README.md

-# Java-Strings-Exercises
+# Description
-String programs in java
+Practising Popular programs in Java

+## Numbers
+- Fibonacci Series (Non Recursive)
+- Fibonacci Series (Recursive)
+- Check for Prime
+- Determine the factorial of a number
-- Check for a palindrome
+- Check for a Palindrome (Number)
-- Capitalize each word
+- Check for Armstrong Number (Number)